-ELECTRICITY & ELECTRONICS 1
+ELECTRICITY & ELECTRONICS

-This course is an introduction to electricity/electronics designed for students interested in learning how electricity can be safe and exciting.
-Students learn about electronic components and how they are used to design and assemble light and sound controlled circuits.
-Students will then construct a continuity tester, color organ, and alien attack game which will enhance students understanding of electronic design.
-Soldering wires, solid state components, using digital meters, and operating power supplies for testing circuits are just a few of the hands-on activities in this course.
-How electricity is used in the home will be explored through residential wiring, electrical planning, and concepts of the digital home.
-S.T.E.M. (science, technology, engineering & math) concepts will be addressed throughout the course.
+This course is an introduction to electricity and electronics designed for students interested in learning how electricity can be safe and exciting.
+Students learn about electronic components and how they are used to design and assemble various circuits.
+Students will also complete various projects that will enhance their understanding of electronic design.
+Soldering wires and components, crimping connections, using digital Multi-meters, and operating power supplies for testing circuits are just a few of the hands-on activities in this course.
+How electricity is used in the home will be explored through residential wiring, electrical planning, and concepts of the smart home.
+Students will also be exposed to programmed circuits and mechatronics through individual projects using the Arduino and Raspberry Pi.
+S.T.E.M.\ concepts will be addressed throughout the course.
+Criteria for Selection - None.